 Although running or jogging provides excellent aerobic exercise, rest assured there are plenty of alternative and low stress exercises that you can incorporate into your day, to help counteract the negative effects that high cholesterol has on you and your health.

-Research has shown that rather than the types of exercise you do, the amount of exercise is more important, which means it’s worth incorporating a larger amount of smaller activities into your day however you can, instead of stressing over setting aside a large block of time for strenuous activity.
+Research has shown that rather than the types of exercise you do, the amount of exercise is more important for lowering cholesterol, which means it's worth incorporating a larger amount of smaller activities into your day however you can, instead of stressing over setting aside a large block of time for strenuous activity.

 Best exercises for lowering cholesterol

 Jogging and running is a great exercise for managing weight, and for lowering cholesterol. in 2013, a study was published in the Archives of Internal Medicine, reporting that long-distance runners showed significantly better improvements in their HDL cholesterol levels and in their blood pressure than short-distance runners.
 An easy jog for a few miles may be better for lowering cholesterol than a fast sprint.

 Though taking a walk does not burn as many calories as fast as taking a run or jog would, walking has proven a very effective exercise that can yield the same health benefits as running.
 For those who might need to pay special attention to their joints, taking a walk is a great alternative exercise that helps to reduce the risk of high cholesterol and high blood pressure.

 Similar to jogging, biking takes the same amount of energy, but is much less harsh on your joints.
 As people age, hips, knees, and other joints are vulnerable to arthritis, and being careful of these risks is vitally important when choosing an exercise activity.

 At the top of the list of aerobic activities, swimming is one of the most joint-saving exercises you can do.
 Researchers have found that swimming improves body weight, body fat distribution, and LDL cholesterol levels better than walking.